DemianFlury/DemianFlury/README.md

 - 👑 [improve.you]() Platform for uploading and using courses to better one's life (they said improve.yourself is too long...)
 - 🎮 [Ups n' Downs]() A flappy bird clone made in Unity
-- 🎟 [ConcertTicketApplication]()A web ap for managing concert tickets, written in plain PHP
+- 🎟[ConcertTicketApplication](https://github.com/DemianFlury/Concert-ticket-application)A web ap for managing concert tickets, written in plain PHP
 - 🃏 [Star Wars Quartett]() A console based super trumps game featuring star wars characters.
 Made with C++ using structures and linked lists.